robertkowalski/grenache/articles/udp/udp.md

 })
 ```

-We now have to announce our fibonacci calculating service on the network.
+We now have to announce our fibonacci service on the Grenache network.
 This happens by calling `link.announce`.
-We will also look for possible consumers of our service to start a UDP holepunch with them by calling `peer.punch`:
+We will also look for possible consumers of our service.
+By calling `peer.punch` we search for consumers on the network to start a UDP Holepunch with them:

 ```js
 setInterval(function () {